 The foregoing benefits, however important they may be in time of need, are not the chief or most often enjoyed benefits of Masonic membership.

-The Mason who regularly attends lodge meetings soon discovers this is at least one place where he can temporarily escape the controversies and pressures of today’s living.
-In a lodge he meets with men from every walk of life, with men of every religious and political persuasion, and who come together in a Masonic lodge with one common purpose—true fellowship.
+The mason that regularly attends lodge meetings soon discovers this is at least one place where he can temporarily escape the controversies and pressures of today's living.
+In a lodge he meets with men from every walk of life, with men of every religious and political persuasion, and who come together in a Masonic lodge with one common purpose - true fellowship.

 He will not hear a political party or candidate promoted.
 This, too, is forbidden.